aman-abdu/MyProjects/Data Engineering/Youtube Data Analysis (AWS)/README.md

 ## Overview

 In this Data Engineering Project, we have a data set of Youtube data for a particular year and storing that into AWS S3 as data source. we are using S3 for storage and transformed data storage with 3 different stages.
 Finally once the raw data transformed full we will make use Athena to get SQL analytical insights and quickSight to build a dashboard.
 In this Project we can learn about

 - Building data lake from scratch
 - understand data lake and data warehouse
-              - Good to have basic understanding about Azure Service
+- Good to have basic understanding about AWS Services

 ## Prerequisites